anand-s-murali/Movie-Finder/README.md

 ```bash
 python3 movies.py <title1> <title2> ... <title n>
 ```
+If the script is not working properly for you, it may because you need to install the dependencies listed under Frameworks/Libraries below.

 # Storing Results
 Through running this script, you will automatically generate a "watch_list" csv file (located in the same directory as the script).
-This file is only generated once, unless you delete it, and is used to store the results of your queries if you choose to store them.
+This file is only generated once (unless you delete it) and is used to store the results of your queries if you choose to store them.

 # Frameworks/Libraries Used
 + [Scrapy](https://scrapy.org/)